-We believe it would be more reasonable to set 2 years of R&D engagement prior to listing as the minimum requirement, which is consistent with the Chapter 18A.
-While the proposal mentions that the Exchange may accept a shorter period of 2 financial years in exceptional circumstances, it is difficult for applicants to understand how to qualify for exceptional circumstances.Not agree.
+Not agree.
 Please see our response to Question 13.
-In general, it is suggested to exclude use a range instead of a specific number for the proportion of R&D expenses which allows discretion for the committee to decide whether the R&D commitment is sufficient by the company based on the specific industry they engage in.
+In general, it is suggested to exclude a specific number for the proportion of R&D expenses which allows discretion for the committee to decide whether the R&D commitment is sufficient by the company.
+Or it is suggested to set up an amount range but should be subjected to industry that the tech company belongs to.